ProPegasus/Pegaglot/README.md

 It uses googletrans python library, rest-countries v3 api, emoji library, langcodes library and ofcoourse discord.py

 You can find the specific versions I have used in the requirements.txt file.
-Make sure to use the googletrans version 3.1.0a0 cause the other versions have a bug
+Make sure to use the googletrans version 3.1.0a0 cause the other versions has a bug

 If you are planning to make your own version out of this, make sure to add your discord api token in line 82 of the main.py file